buddycloud/buddycloud-webclient-discontinuted/readme.md

 ## Authentication

 All requests to the API must be authenticated using http-auth with the the users jid and password.
-Requests should obviously be over https.
+Requests should be over https.
 The api will connect to the users jabber server to ensure the password is correct.
 This authentication check against the jabber server will only happen once per session.

 ## /api/email